wibus/wibus.github.com/ExTh/index.md

 The epilogue may seems disturbing, but is in fact inspired by the movie <a href="http://www.imdb.com/title/tt1175709/">All Good Things</a> which tells how Robert Durst, an American real estate heir, would have to come to murder his wife Kathleen « Katie » McCormack.
 I'm referring particularly to the scene where Katie annouces her pregnancy to her husband.
 A second inspiration came from Albert Camus' novel <a href="https://en.wikipedia.org/wiki/The_Stranger_(novel)">L'Étranger</a>.
 This one may be a bit subtle as it manifests itself through anything by lights.
 Keep your eyes open and you'll notice how shiny it is ;)

-*Experimental Theatre* is a C++ numerical simulation framework.
-This animation showcases its ability to render combinations of analytical surfaces through path tracing. *Experimental Theatre* is single use. *The Fruit* will be its unique production.
+<span class="oeuvre">Experimental Theatre</span> is a C++ numerical simulation framework.
+This animation showcases its ability to render combinations of analytical surfaces through path tracing. <span class="oeuvre">Experimental Theatre</span> is single use. <span class="oeuvre">The Fruit</span> will be its unique production.

 </div>
 </div>